-The benefit with the new update is that merchants will be able to specify where orders are to be fulfilled and where they will be restocked.
+The benefit of the new update is that merchants will be able to specify where orders are to be fulfilled and where they will be restocked.
 Being able to check inventory from different store locations will be much better for merchants with multiple store locations as they’ll be able to check item quantities from directly inside their Shopify POS.

-As a result of this update however and the changes to the inventory API, it meant a lot of changes to the product and variant, fulfilment and refund API’s.
-Shopify says that from July 1 2018, apps will no longer be able to use the product or variant API to adjust inventories.
-This means that after July 1 2018, all apps should use the Inventory API instead.
+As a result of this update, however, and the changes to the inventory API, it meant a lot of changes to the product and variant, fulfilment and refund API’s.
+Shopify says that from July 1, 2018, apps will no longer be able to use the product or variant API to adjust inventories.
+This means that after July 1, 2018, all apps should use the Inventory API instead.
 Dropshipping apps, 3PL and print on demand apps will all be moved to inventory as well.

 Updates to discounts

 Shopify merchants already have the ability to offer discounts to customers for their various sales promotions undertakings.
 But those options have now been widened with “Buy One, Get One Discount” offers, which will are now able to be created inside Shopify.
 This update to the discount API will be available in May 2018.

 Shopify has Shopify Flow for time-consuming and repetitive tasks.
 It allows for the automation of a variety of tasks such as a customer service request, sales responses, wholesale enquiries, payment responses and much more.
 The automation of these tasks is to do with the responses you would typically send via e-mail to the various customers.
 This automation will help you as you grow and struggle to keep up with these things.